Your Health. Your Family. Your Choice.

 The Wayback Machine lets you choose two different releases of the VAERS data and compare them.
 You can do an Added/Deleted comparison or a Changed comparison.
 Note that these searches, which compare two entire VAERS releases, can take a long time to complete, so be patient when asking for them.

 The Added/Deleted comparison lists the VAERS ID numbers for reports that were added or deleted.
-These reports are characterized according to whether they are Minor, Serious, or Death-related (See an earlier blog for more on “serious”).
+These reports are characterized according to whether they are Minor, Serious, or Death-related (See an earlier blog for more on "serious").
 It also analyzes the death-related reports and lists the vaccines found there.
-Note that all of the VAERS ID numbers are links which show the full details (even for deleted reports).
+Note that all of the VAERS ID numbers are links which show the full event details (even for deleted reports).
 Here is a sample comparison between the June 13, 2012 and the July 13, 2012 releases (abbreviated to save space):

 Here is an example of a ficticious change report in which the date of vaccination and onset has changed, the manufacturer of the Flu vaccine has changed, the number of days in the hospital was entered (was previously blank), four symptoms have been removed, and the write-up and preexisting conditions were edited:

 If you know the VAERS ID of a particular report, you can give it to the Wayback Machine and see the complete history of that report, going all the way back, and including all changes made since 2003.
 Once again, reports are color-coded so you can tell what has changed.
-Look at this review of new acer aspire laptops.

 Note also, that when MedAlerts gives you an Event Detail report, there is a little button that offers this historical tracking: